gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

-Create a new user source.
+Create a new identity source.
 [account] is required.
 This is the name or id of an account.
 ```